certuna/Applescripts-for-Music/README.md

 5. When you open Music, there's now a scripts dropdown menu in the top menu bar between `Window` and `Help`

 ### How it works in practice:
-Select the files you want to tag, start the script, click `Add` or `Remove`, and there you go.
+Select the files you want to tag, start the script, click `Add` or `Remove`, and watch the magic happen.